All Episodes

 People dubbing her the Scottish princess and stuff.

-Like I think there was a I feel like there's something a little bit darker there's the stor the way the story played out, it's really bizarre.
+Like, I think there was a, I feel like there's something a little bit darker there.

-So here's the so here's the mainstream side of it.
+So here's the, so here's the mainstream side of it.

 Aren't they two sisters?

-It's uh apparently it's at least three sisters.
+Apparently, it's at least three sisters.

-Oh shit.
+Oh, shit.

-Because like when this uh when this broke on uh the initial mainstream news, in spite of this whole video coming out beforehand, and then whoever this dude is, this uh like wannabe gangster according to his own description on freaking thing.
+Because when this broke on the initial mainstream news, in spite of this whole video coming out beforehand, and then whoever this dude is, this wannabe gangster according to his own description on freaking thing, they somehow missed that in his glowing review later.

 Like, even though he's the one who uploaded it, they neglected to mention it in the initial story they reported.

-And, you know, like over time the story kind of evolved more into people claiming that she got assaulted.
+And, you know, like over time, the story kind of evolved more into people claiming that she got assaulted.

-The authorities never quite went that far, I feel like because they were afraid of getting sued afterwards.
+The authorities never quite went that far, I feel like, because they were afraid of getting sued afterwards.

 Yeah.

-Someone needed an ex aesthetica.
+Someone needs an aesthetica.

-I guess I just trust everybody though.
+I guess I just trust everybody, though.

 Right.